 The Montecito Memory Care Community embraces the Montessori-Inspired Lifestyle Program developed by Dr. Cameron Camp, the Founder and Director of Research and Development at the Center for Applied Research in Dementia.
-This Montessori-Inspired Lifestyle Program focuses on a holistic care approach with emphasis on physical and cognitive therapy practices.
+This Montessori-Inspired Lifestyle Program focuses on a holistic care approach with an emphasis on physical and cognitive therapy practices.

-The brand new stand alone Montecito Memory Care Community is a single-story campus comprising 40 private studios specifically designed to foster a community-based experience for the residents, their families, and staff caring for them.
+The brand new stand-alone Montecito Memory Care Community is a single-story campus comprising 40 private studios specifically designed to foster a community-based experience for the residents, their families, and staff caring for them.
 Group engagement programs establish social roles and a sense of belonging, while singular activity programs cater to the needs of each resident independently.